kyythane/svelte-reactive-dnd/docs/DropGroup.md

 ### - `dragcomplete`

-Called once the item has taken its place in the new list.
+Fired once the item has taken its place in the new list.
 Like how `DropList` doesn't fire an `itemdraggedout` event if the item is dropped in the same list it was dragged from, `DropGroup` does not provide a `sourceResult` when the item is dropped in the same list it was dragged from.

 **Types:**